-Test report

-The test report may, where applicable, include the information outlined in Table J.1 preferably in the order given.
+The test report may, where applicable, include the information outlined io balle J.1 preferably in the order given.
 A summary sheet is recommended.

-NOTE The contents of the test report is based upon the criteria of EN ISO/IEC 17025.

-Drawings shall be obtained from the client.
-The test item shall be described in detail, together with material specifications, and installation and maintenance instructions.
-Also refer to the test item documentation requirements in 6.1, general test item documentation.
+NOTE The contents of the test report is based upper viscitieria of EN ISO/IEC 17025.
+Drawings shall be obtained from the other to the test item shall be done to material specifications, and instruction and maint locumentation requirements in the other to the statement of the test item shall be done to the statement of the statement